 Chief Information Officer at Los Angeles County Superior Court

-Snorri Ogata is the Chief Information Officer at the Los Angeles County Superior Court, overseeing the court's technology initiatives and e-filing systems.
+Snorri Ogata serves as the Chief Information Officer for the Los Angeles County Superior Court, overseeing the court's technology initiatives and infrastructure.

 Event Details